captainzero93/sd-webui-forge-classic-neo-extensions/README.md

 ## Installation

 1. Clone or download this repository
-2. Copy the extension folders to your `sd-webui-forge-neo/extensions/` directory
+2. Copy the extracted folders to your `sd-webui-forge-neo/extensions/` directory
 3. Restart Forge Neo

 ## UDDetailer Setup (ADetailer Alternative)